gvwilson/sensibleadventures/in-heck/in-heck-outline.md

 - Explains that it saw Papa Roo working some ancient machines
   - "Some will only work for the living, and not even for all of them"
   - Find out later that there are genetic markers that only a few breathers have
-- Story ends with a message from deep space that the Makers are returning and with Lasercase rising from the Mire
+- Story ends with Patient taking over Central as a message arrives from deep space that the Makers are returning
 - Rusty Bridge "breathers" fear their new bot neighbors
   - Set up near the charging pillar a few minutes outside of town
   - Helping with farmwork and fixing the road